Shopiley/Shopiley/README.md

 Full-stack Web Developer
 ------------------------

-I'm a third year Computer Science student by day.
-HNG intern and open source contributor by night.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [adebayomoshope@gmail.com](mailto:adebayomoshope@gmail.com)
 * 🧠  I'm very interested in backend development